llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### node_mask_library    "n"

-The graph interpreter offers a short list of optimized DSP/ML and Math functions optimized for the platform using dedicated vector insttructions and coprocessors.
+The graph interpreter offers a short list of optimized DSP/ML and Math functions optimized for the platform using dedicated vector instructions and coprocessors.
-Some platform may not incorporate all the libraries, the "node_mask_library" is a bit-field associate to one of the librarry service.
+Some platform may not incorporate all the libraries, the "node_mask_library" is a bit-field associate to one of the library service.
 This list of service is specially useful when the node is delivered in binary format.

-bit 4 for the STDLIB library (string.h, malloc) bit 5 for MATH (trigonometry, random generator, time processing) bit 6 for DSP_ML (filtering, FFT, 2D convolution-8bits) bit 7 for audio codecs bit 8 for image and video codec
+bit 2 for the STDLIB library (string.h, malloc) bit 3 for MATH (trigonometry, random generator, time processing) bit 4 for DSP_ML (filtering, FFT, 2D convolution-8bits)

+bit 5 for 8bits linear algebra for neural networks bit 6 for audio codecs bit 7 for image and video codec

 Example :